JOURNAL ARTICLE

 Add to saved papers

-OBJECTIVE: To review evidence of existing literature on the management of statin intolerance.
+OBJECTIVE: To review the evidence of existing literature on the management of statin intolerance.

 METHODS: We searched for literature pertaining to statin intolerance and treatments in PubMed.
 We reviewed articles published between 2005 and 2022.

 RESULTS: Statin-associated myalgia is the most common adverse effect of statin therapy and the most common reason for statin discontinuation.
-Risk factors for statin intolerance include unexplained muscle pain with other lipid-lowering therapy, unexplained cramps, history of elevated creatinine kinase levels, family history of muscle symptoms, and family history of muscle symptoms with lipid therapy.
+The risk factors for statin intolerance include unexplained muscle pain with other lipid-lowering therapy, unexplained cramps, a history of increased creatine kinase levels, a family history of muscle symptoms, and a family history of muscle symptoms with lipid therapy.
 Vitamin D repletion and coenzyme Q supplementation may help alleviate the musculoskeletal effects of statins.
 Trials of different types of statins and different dosing regimens are recommended to improve tolerability.
-The use of statins in individuals who perform regular exercise requires closer attention to muscular symptoms and creatinine kinase levels, but it does not preclude the use of statins.
+The use of statins in individuals who perform regular exercise requires closer attention to muscular symptoms and creatine kinase levels; however, it does not preclude the use of statins.

-CONCLUSION: Management of the adverse effects of statin therapy and improving statin tolerability is key to achieving optimum cardiovascular benefits.
-Identifying statin-associated adverse effects and managing appropriately can reduce unnecessary statin discontinuation and subsequently provide longer cardiovascular protection.
+CONCLUSION: Management of the adverse effects of statin therapy and improving statin tolerability are key to achieving optimum cardiovascular benefits.
+Identifying statin-associated adverse effects and managing them appropriately can reduce unnecessary statin discontinuation and subsequently provide longer cardiovascular protection.

 Full text links